NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 #### Data being saved in the `data_cache` folder

 Two sets of data were saved in the `data_cache` folder.
-1)	`Flanker_resp_ISFA_base_averages_subsampling.mat` is the subsampling data.
-Particularly, `static_sets.sweeps` field saves trials that were randomly selected for computing for each subject and for each condition.
-For each subject and each condition, there is an 8*25 array (as being set up in `Flanker_resp_ISFA_base_loadvars.m`) which saves the trials that were randomly selected.
-This subsampling data will be used in the future whenever the same subject needs subsampling.
-As you may already notice, this subsampling data only has 38 subjects and data of subject#5 and subject#9 was missed here.
-This is because subject#5 and subject#9 do not have enough trials (as being set as 8) for all conditions.
-Thus, both were excluded from computing.
-Therefore, delete those two subjects from `ptb_data` folder to avoid running failure while computing total power (in the step 4).
+1)	`Flanker_resp_ISFA_base_averages_subsampling.mat` reflects subsampling information, indicating which trials were pulled for the subsamples.
+Specifically, the `static_sets.sweeps` field saves trials that were randomly selected for each subject, for each condition.
+Based on the parameters described above, `Flanker_resp_ISFA_base_loadvars.m`, there is an 8*25 array for each subject and each condition, which denotes the trials that were randomly selected.
+This subsampling file can be recalled when computing additional EEG metrics (e.g. average power), ensuring that the same subsamples of trials are used.
+Note that the subsampling file only indicates the trial subsamples for 38 subjects; subject #5 and subject #9 are missing from the file.
+This is because subject #5 and subject #9 did not have the minimum number of trials needed for each subsample (8 or more per condition).
+Thus, both of these subjects were excluded from further analysis when performing subsampling and computing ERPs.
+As a result, the user will also need to delete these two subjects from the `ptb_data` folder to avoid a runtime error when later computing total power (in step 4, described below).
+Otherwise, and error will be thrown because these two subjects are missing subsampling information.

 <p align="center">
   <img src="/.github/_assets/subsampling.png"/>
 </p>

-2)	`Flanker_resp_ISFA_base_averages_128.mat` is the erp data.
-Particularly, `data` field saves erp data for each subject x channel x condition.
-Specifically, `data` is a 3534*384 array.
-3534 equals 38(subjects)*3(conditions)*31(channels).
-384 equals 3(-1s～2s per epoch)*128(time bins per second).
-In `data` filed, the first 31 rows are the data for subject1, condition1 and channels1-31, and the second 31 rows are the data for subject1, condition2 and channels1-31, and so on so forth. `elec` and `subnum` fields saves sweeps for channels and subjects respectively. `subs` field is subject names (names of files that store subject data in the `ptb_data` folder).
+2)	The `Flanker_resp_ISFA_base_averages_128.mat` file is also saved as a result of running `Flanker_resp_ISFA_base_averages.m` and contains the computed ERP data.
+Specifically, the `data` field stores the ERP data for all subjects, channels, and conditions, for all timepoints.
+For the example data, this is reflected in a 3534 * 384 array, where 3534 equals 38(subjects) * 3(conditions) * 31(channels), and 384 equals 3(-1～2 seconds per epoch) * 128(time bins per second).
+For example, in the `data` field, rows 1-31 reflect the data for subject-1, condition-1for channels 1-31, with columns 1-384 corresponding to average voltage for each timepoint; rows 32-62 reflect the data for subject-1, condition-2 for channels 1-31, etc. The `elec` and `subnum` fields index the channels and subjects, respectively.
+The `subs` field reflects the subject names (names of files that store subject data in the `ptb_data` folder).

 <p align="center">
   <img src="/.github/_assets/erp_data.png"/>